jonathangiardino/rita/README.md

 __During the production the followings bugs have been encountered and solved:__

-* __NATIVE SIDEBAR FROM GOOGLE__  the native sidebar from Google Maps, to show the results when clicking on the info window was working well on desktop, however when scaling to tablet and mobile it was not reducing its size and accordingly was covering the map not giving the option to users to check the map. _Solution_: I have created a column outside the map which would be shown only when user clicks on the marker, and having created the columns for results with SS Flexbox i was able to add the property wrap which helped to overcome the issue and scale perfectly on different devices
+* __NATIVE SIDEBAR FROM GOOGLE__  the native sidebar from Google Maps, to show the results when clicking on the info window was working well on desktop, however when scaling to tablet and mobile it was not reducing its size and accordingly was covering the map not giving the option to users to check the map. _Solution_: I have created a column outside the map which would be shown only when user clicks on the marker, and having created the columns for results with CSS Flexbox I was able to add the property wrap which helped to overcome the issue and scale perfectly on different devices

 * __LINKS IN THE SIDEBAR__  after the first tests the links were not opening in a new tab, the “a” elements were not create din the HTML hence I had to figure out how to overcome this as the UX would be very negative if any restaurant’s site clicked would lead you to another site. _Solution_:  I created a variable called target and assigned the value of “websiteLink.setAttribute('target', ‘_blank’);”_ This resolved the issue.

 * __MAP SIZE ON MOBILE__ when switching to mobile, the map was taking the whole space/screen hence every time the user would click on a marker the results would not be visible. _Solution_: I created a Media query that would resize the map to the 60% of its height in order to show the results at every click, and created a button to hide the results if now desired.

+* __DIFFERENT BOUNDS AND ZOOM BASED ON LOCATION SIZE AND OTHER MARKERS__ I noticed while testing that when researching in bigger location like Rome or Paris were too zoomed out and additionally after every research the bounds of the map increased as they would consider also the markers from the previous researches. _Solution_: I created a button that initialise the map to make a whole new search to improve the UX.
+I removed the map.fitBounds object from the createMarkers function so that the map would not zoom out if the bounds of the searched place were way larger that the original zoom set up in the initMap and I added a zoom condition in the same initMap function that sets the zoom to a specific size for every location in order to have consistency in the UX.

 Code was validated on https://validator.w3.org/  and https://jigsaw.w3.org/css-validator/